Mosaic: Data-Free Knowledge Distillation via Mixture-of-Experts for Heterogeneous Distributed Environments: Proposed Method

 where \( w_k = \mathbb{E}_{z \sim \mathcal{Z}}[y_k] \) denotes the expected probability for class \( k \) by the classifier \( f_i \) over a batch of generated samples, ensuring that the overall class distribution is as uniform as possible.

-However, we observe that the generators trained on clients with limited data perform poorly due to overfitting of the discriminator and mode collapse, as demonstrated in Appendix~\ref{collapse}.
-This is primarily because the small dataset causes an imbalance in the adversarial training, leading the discriminator to prematurely converge and lose its guiding capability, which forces the generator to produce only a limited range of samples to deceive the discriminator \cite{Karras_2020_Training, Jiang_2021_Deceive}.
+However, we observe that the generators trained on clients with limited data perform poorly due to overfitting of the discriminator and mode collapse.
+This is because the small dataset causes an imbalance in the adversarial training, leading the discriminator to prematurely converge and lose its guiding capability, which forces the generator to produce only a limited range of samples to deceive the discriminator.
 To address this issue, we introduce the inversion loss:

-where \( \mu_l(G_i(z)) \) and \( \sigma_l^2(G_i(z)) \) denote the batch-wise mean and variance of the feature maps at the \(l\)-th layer of the global model \(f\) given synthetic data generated by \(G_i\), and \( \hat{\mu}_l \), \( \hat{\sigma}_l^2 \) are the running mean and variance stored in the BatchNorm layers \cite{Ioffe_2015_BN, Yin_2020_DeepInversion} of \(f\), which approximate the global feature statistics accumulated during global training.
+where \( \mu_l(G_i(z)) \) and \( \sigma_l^2(G_i(z)) \) denote the batch-wise mean and variance of the feature maps at the \(l\)-th layer of the global model \(f\) given synthetic data generated by \(G_i\), and \( \hat{\mu}_l \), \( \hat{\sigma}_l^2 \) are the running mean and variance stored in the BatchNorm layers \cite{Yin_2020_DeepInversion} of \(f\), which approximate the global feature statistics accumulated during global training.

 To further refine the application of the inversion loss, we introduce an empirical threshold \( \tau \), which defines the minimum sample count below which generators trained on clients with limited data are eligible to incorporate the inversion loss.
 While this might cause \( G_i \) to deviate from its own data distribution, the overall impact is minimal due to the limited sample size.
 By applying the inversion loss, we reduce the risk of overfitting and mode collapse, thereby enhancing both the quality and diversity of the generated samples.
+Alternatively, $\tau$ can be set adaptively as $\tau_{\text{adaptive}} = \beta \cdot \text{median}(\{|D_i|\}_{i=1}^N)$ with $\beta \in (0,1]$ to accommodate domains with varying data scales.
 The total generator loss \( \mathcal{L}_G \) is now expressed as: